Search for AI Tools

 Key features

-• Extensive library of quantum mechanical methods.
+• Extensive library of molecular data

 Pros

-• Regular updates with new features and improvements.
+• Regular updates and improvements

 Cons

-• Steep learning curve for advanced functionalities.
+• Steep learning curve for beginners

 New in Computational Chemistry